Skip to content

 4. Tags help you keep runs organized.
 You can see and manage tags in the app as well.
 For details, see Add tags.

-5. Specify exactly which source files to log for the run (the default is to log the script that was executed).
+5. Specify exactly which source files to log for the run.
+By default, Neptune logs the script that was executed.

 6. Turn certain auto-logged metrics off.
 For more info, see What is logged automatically.